November 24 – November 29, 2025

 | 1 |

-This cluster reveals the industry's growing anxiety that algorithmic efficiency is displacing human ethical judgment in product development.
+This cluster reveals industry anxiety that algorithmic efficiency is displacing human moral judgment in product development.

 |